Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 :white_check_mark: Yes/Implemented;
 :x: No/Not implemented;
-:zap: With some effort (add a footnote for more explaination);
+:zap: With some effort (add a footnote for more explanation);
 :grey_question: Unknown (requires an issue).